WS-JSNA/ws-jsna-netlify/_pages/about.md

 The needs and inequalities identified in the JSNA are used by the Health and Wellbeing Board to inform the JHWS.
 This strategy outlines how these needs will be met and outlines a framework for the planning, commissioning and provision of services to improve outcomes for residents.

-{% include figure image_path="/assets/images/HWBprocess.jpg" caption="Outline of the JSNA and joint health and wellbeing strategy process." %}
+{% include figure image_path="/assets/images/HWBprocess.jpg" alt="The process from the JSNA to improved health outcomes in residents." caption="Outline of the JSNA and joint health and wellbeing strategy process." %}

 ## Who produces the West Sussex JSNA?